Bill13579/beltout/README.md

 # Examples and Tips

+The x-vectors, and the source audio recordings are both available on the repositories under the `examples` folder for reproduction.

 `sd-01*.wav` on the repo, [https://youtu.be/5EwvLR8XOts](https://youtu.be/5EwvLR8XOts) (output) / [https://youtu.be/wNTfxwtg3pU](https://youtu.be/wNTfxwtg3pU) (input, yours truly)

 `sd-02*.wav` on the repo, [https://youtu.be/KodmJ2HkWeg](https://youtu.be/KodmJ2HkWeg) (output) / [https://youtu.be/H9xkWPKtVN0](https://youtu.be/H9xkWPKtVN0) (input)